 - But both sides, while unctuously claiming that of course they themselves take a middle course and believe in both genes and culture, seemingly remain convinced that no one on the other side does.

 - The result is a comprehensive and, in places, detailed account of the life of this king that generally steers a middle course through the many controversies of his reign.

-Old English middel; related to Dutch middel and German Mittel, also to mid1.
+Old English middel, of West Germanic origin; related to Dutch middel and German Mittel, also to mid1.